KIT-Workflows/Test-WaNo/README.md

 ## 3. Test-WaNo Inputs files
    - The `figure.png` image is the mandatory output of this WaNo
 ## 4. Report
-   - By clicking the right mouse button on the executed workflow folder, we can choose the report option to display our pre-defined report.
-In this example we sjuld see
+   - By clicking the right mouse button on the executed workflow folder, we can choose the report option to display the pre-defined `.html` file.
+Below we show the outcome of this file, which exhibits the title **Test-Report**, some information about the output of the WaNo (blue).
+It prints out all the inputs of the WaNo, and plot a figure by using the python script `test-script.py`.
    <img src="Report.png" alt="drawing" width="700"/>